-Lawn mower sputtering refers to when your mowing machine makes a sequence of spitting sounds, in a manner to suggest it’s damaged.
-Lawn mower sputtering is usually one of the symptoms that your mower has a maintenance problem that needs fixing.
-In this guide, we go through the causes and fixes for lawn mower sputtering in detail.
+Lawn mower sputtering refers to when your mowing machine makes a sequence of spitting sounds in a manner to suggest it’s damaged.
+Splitting noises, in many cases, are unusual sounds that can’t be confused with normal lawn mower decibels.

 What causes my lawn mower to sputter?